tomershvueli/WhereTheHellAreTomerAndMichelle/_drafts/belgrade-like-a-phoenix-rising-from-its-ashes.md

 ![The Danube](/assets/img/danube_pano.jpg "The Danube") _The Danube_

 Our main complaint from this visit was their 'smoking allowed indoor' policy, found just about at every restaurant and especially every bar.
 What boggled my mind is that the no-smoking section was usually upstairs, where all the smoke ended up anyway!
-Luckily we had a washer in our Airbnb which definitely got its use after a night out.
+Luckily we had a laundry machine in our Airbnb which definitely got its use after nights out.

 Verdict: If you are trying to balance out Schengen dates, or simply looking for a still-under-the-radar city to visit, you should definitely give Belgrade a whirl!